chenq4/DS-STM-Net/README.md

 ## 1. Environment

-- Please prepare an enviroment with Python 3.6 and PyTorch 1.7.1.
+- Please prepare an environment with Python 3.6 and PyTorch 1.7.1.

 - Clone this repository: